webpy/webpy.github.com/tutorial2.en.md

 ## Developing

 web.py also has a few tools to help us with debugging.
-Before the last line, add:
+Before the 'if __name__' on last line, add:

     web.webapi.internalerror = web.debugerror